 Leo Varadkar and Ireland Inc.

 This dynamic is particularly being seen in cities as the world is fast heading to be an urbanised coastal civilisation – it is estimated that by 2030 seventy per cent of the world’s population will live in cities within 15 miles of the sea.
-With 150 countries having populations of less than 10 million they are acting more like city regions than nation states.
+With 150 countries having populations of less than 10 million they are acting more like city regions than nation-states.
 It is interesting to see a city like Copenhagen establishing a worldwide network of 70 Copenhagen Goodwill Ambassadors to promote the city globally for trade, investment, education, culture, art and sport.
-Similarily with Hamburg.
+Similar to Hamburg.
 All cities and regions should do this and we are seeing it happen now on a county level in Ireland.
-Diaspora is all about place rather then just country.
+Diaspora is all about the place rather than just the country.

 The Taoiseach referred to Ireland’s ambition to be an ‘island at the centre of the world’.
-In effect we can become the ‘junction box’ of that world and remain sufficiently nimble and agile to survive and thrive in a hyper connected multipolar world.
-The key then is connectivity and building networks which will allow us escape the destiny of geography.
+In effect, we can become the ‘junction box’ of that world and remain sufficiently nimble and agile to survive and thrive in a hyper-connected multipolar world.
+The key then is connectivity and building networks which will allow us to escape the destiny of geography.
 This country has never been in a better place to build an ‘empire of the mind’ through its global connections.
 The Taoiseach was right – now is the time.